Sedamsville, Cincinnati

-Sedamsville is a neighborhood in Cincinnati, Ohio.
+Sedamsville (/səˈdæmzvɪl/ sə-DAMZ-vil) is one of the 52 neighborhoods of Cincinnati, Ohio.
+Established in 1795 and annexed in 1870, the neighborhood lies along the Ohio River in the western part of the city.
 The population was 1,256 at the 2020 census.

 History

 Sedamsville was established in 1795 by Colonel Cornelius Sedam, a veteran of the Revolutionary War, who moved to the area to assist in the building of Fort Washington.
 The neighborhood was also home to one of the first Fleischmann's Yeast factories in the US and was founded by Louis Fleischmann, his brother Maximilian, and James Gaff.
+In 1835, Sedamsville incorporated as a village in the newly organized Storrs Township.
+Cincinnati annexed the township, including Sedamsville, in 1870.

 The Industrial Revolution changed the landscape bringing commerce and large factories to the area along with a new influx of residents.
 Unfortunately the Great Depression saw many of those businesses close their doors, and then the disastrous flood of 1937 made it impossible for many to rebuild.
 Many more buildings were destroyed with the widening of River Road in the 1940s which nearly wiped out the business district completely.

-With the closing of Our Lady of Perpetual Help Church, the neighborhood began to deteriorate.
+The neighborhood further declined in the late 20th and early 21st century due to negligent landlords owning several of the area's buildings.

 With help from the Cincinnati Preservation Association, many historic buildings have been saved from demolition.
-Nearly the whole town is now listed on the National Register of Historical Places.
+Nearly the whole neighborhood is now listed on the National Register of Historical Places.

 Demographics

-Source - City of Cincinnati Statistical Database

-Note before 2010 Sedamsville had parts of the Riverside neighborhood included in its census tract.

-National Historic Register of Places

-The Sedamsville Rectory is listed on the National Historic registry and the Travel Channel’s list of most haunted places in America.
-It has been featured on several paranormal TV shows including Ghost Adventures, Haunted Collector and My Ghost Story.